Gh0st02/my-cyber-experience/README.md

 - _You update both the filebeat-config.yml and the metricbeat-config.yml_

 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-- _You must update the host file with the IP of the Elk server_.
+- _You must update the host file with the IP of the Elk server and then in the install-elk.yml make sure the host option is set to elk so the tasks should only be run on the machines in the Elk group_.

 - In order to check that the Elk Server is running go to _http://[ELK-Public-IP]:5601/app/kibana_